ksonda/geoconnex_prep/epa/hmw/jsonld-hmw-template.md

 The following 2 changes would be sufficient in the short term:

 1. Change the line ```<link rel="canonical" href=""/>``` to include the PID (e.g. ```<link rel="canonical" href="https://geoconnex.us/epa/hmw/020700110204"/>```).
-This ensures that when search engines crawl the geoconnex PIDs, they indexes the page they redirect to.
+This ensures that when search engines crawl the geoconnex PID, they index the page they redirect to.

 2. Insert the following <script></script> block within this head block (modified as appropriate for each HUC12/ pid).
-This will help improve search indexes return structured/ highlighted content to users.
+This will help improve search results, and help search engines return structured/ highlighted content to users.
 This is a minimal block that can be built on further as we figure out some more best practices.
 Eventually, we hope to build an "internet of water" crawler that will be able to crawl all the pages with geoconnex PIDs, and infer and store relationships between web resources like HMW and persistently identified features in a search index.
 We can then use this index to create a more generalized metadata catalog or other discovery tool with all kinds of semantic and hydrologic search parameters.

 ```
 <script type="application/ld+json">